jbeckstead/calculator-test-plan/README.md

 ![TI-108 Image](./calc-image.jpeg)

-The specifications of the Calculator
-1. Battery/Solar Powered
+> Above is the physical calculator that is intended to be tested via your Test Plan

+### _Calculator Specifications_
+The Buttons listed below are what you need to write your Test Plan around:
-2. On/Clear function
+1. On/Clear
-3. Addition
+2. Addition
-4. Subtraction
+3. Subtraction
-5. Multiplication
+4. Multiplication
-6. Division
+5. Division
-7. Parathesis
-8. Decimal Point
+6. Decimal Point
-9. 0 thru 9 Numerals
+7. 0 thru 9 Numerals
-10. Equal Sign
+8. Equal Sign

-11. Ignore the Six buttons above the Numerals (Three memory buttons and three advanced math buttons)
+**Ignore the six red buttons above the Numerals (Three memory buttons and three advanced math buttons)**

-What is required in the Test Plan that students will submit?
+### _Test Plan Requirements_

+A well formed and thorough Test Plan will include at minimum the following sections:
 - Testing Strategy/Approach
+- User Base
+- Resources needed to test
 - Schedule
-- Resources needed to test
+- Test Scenarios
 - Test Cases
-- Test Scenarios
 - Risks
 - Suspension Criteria

-- User Base
-- Needs to answer these questions:
+And will answer these questions:
-	- What are it's boundaries?
+- What are the system boundaries?
 - What is the conditions of success?
-	- What environment will this be used in?
+- What environment(s) will this be used in?
+- How will results be reported on?